 Raffaele graduated from the Turin Institute for Technology (Politecnico di Torino – Italy) in 2002 (MSc in Environmental and Land Engineering) and obtained a PhD in Geo-Environmental Engineering in 2006 from the same institution, spending 6 months as Academic visitor at the University of Oxford (UK).
 After a professional experience as project coordinator and area manager in East Africa with a Non-Governmental Organization (2006 – 2009), he returned to Academia as lecturer at the International Institute for Water and Environmental Engineering in Burkina Faso (2010 – 2011), as Head of the Education and Research Unit of Infrastructures and Material Science and Coordinator of Eco-Building Material Laboratory.
-After a collaboration with the Turin Institute for Technology (Politecnico di Torino – Italy) in 2012 – 2013, he joined the Queen’s University of Belfast (2013 to 2017) as Research Fellow, working on several projects focussed on the development of sustainable concrete made with recycled waste materials, geopolymer concrete, alkali activated binders and recycled aggregates.
+After a collaboration with the Turin Institute for Technology (Politecnico di Torino – Italy) in 2012 – 2013, he worked at the Queen’s University of Belfast (2013 to 2017) as Research Fellow, being involved in several projects focussed on the development of sustainable concrete made with recycled waste materials, geopolymer concrete, alkali activated binders and recycled aggregates.
 He joined the University of Exeter in January 2018.
-He is an author or co-author of more than 50 technical publications.
+He is an author or co-author of more than 60 scientific publications.
 His research interests include sustainable construction materials, waste recycling, geo-materials.

 Low carbon building materials